Andrejkf/solution_advanced_lane_finding/report_template.md

     estimation= int(((1 + (2*polifit[0]*yeval + polifit[1])**2)**1.5)/np.absolute(2*polifit[0]))
 ```

-I did this in lines # through # in my code in `my_other_file.py`
+#### 6.

-#### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.
+ Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

 I implemented this step in lines # through # in my code in `yet_another_file.py` in the function `map_lane()`.
 Here is an example of my result on a test image: